Conceptual Plans Sample Clauses

 AutoNDA by SimpleDocs

 Conceptual Plans.
-YMCA shall submit conceptual architectural drawings, including a Project site plan, elevations and floor plans (the “Project Conceptual Plans”) to the Agency in the time set forth in the Schedule of Performance.
-Agency shall review and provide comments to the Project Conceptual Plans within 30 days of the submittal.
-Following such review and comment, Agency shall approve the Project Conceptual Plans prior to YMCA obtaining a Construction Cost Estimate as provide in subpart v.
+YMCA shall submit conceptual architectural drawings, including a Project site plan, elevations and floor plans (the “Project Conceptual Plans”) to the City in the time set forth in the Schedule of Performance.
+The Executive Director shall review and provide comments to the Project Conceptual Plans within 30 days of their submittal.
+Following such review and comment, the Executive Director shall advise YMCA whether he would recommend approval thereof by the City Council and any City commissions and committees having jurisdiction prior to YMCA obtaining a Construction Cost Estimate as provided in subpart v, below.

 Conceptual Plans i.
 Based on input obtained through the process outlined in the Project Scope of Work (Exhibit A), as well as information provided in (Exhibit A1) - Specifications for Recreational Facilities, Stakeholder Interview, and Public Workshop, the selected A/E will work to determine the Concept Design.